publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s139.md

             (A)  __In general__  __.—__

-            The Secretary shall initiate a rulemaking to allow for the use of programmatic approaches to conduct environmental reviews that—
+            The Secretary shall allow for the use of programmatic approaches to conduct environmental reviews that—

                 (i) eliminate repetitive discussions of the same issues;